roswell/asdf/doc/syntax-control.md

 However, as of December 2017, only SBCL, Allegro, ECL and CMUCL actually reject modifications to the standard readtable and give you a nice clean error immediately.
-On at least CCL, CLISP, ABCL, Lispworks and MKCL, instead will silently let you corrupt the standard readtable, which may result in horrible failures later when you use `with-standard-io-syntax` and it doesn't do what you expect.
+By contrast, on at least CCL, CLISP, ABCL, Lispworks and MKCL, the implementation will silently let you corrupt the standard readtable, which may result in horrible failures later when you use `with-standard-io-syntax` and it doesn't do what you expect.
 Happily, those implementations that do enforce read-only behavior